SecurityTrails::Domain - Data Collection on Domain from SecurityTrails

 History

-- Collecting history of A, AAAA, MX, NS, SOA, TXT
+- Collecting history on A, AAAA, MX, NS, SOA, TXT

-- Collecting DNS records of the domain A, AAAA, MX, NS, SOA, TXT
+- Collecting domain's DNS records A, AAAA, MX, NS, SOA, TXT

 Queries